Can Language Models Replace Programmers for Coding? REPOCOD Says 'Not Yet': Result

 \subsection{SOTA LLMs' Pass@1 on \ours{}}

-Table~\ref{tab:eval_result} shows ten LLMs' performance on \ours, under three retrieval settings.
-On all retrieval methods, commercial LLMs have better performance.
-Specifically, GPT-4o has the best result, reaching up to 27.35\% pass@1.
-On the other hand, none of the open-sourced LLMs has over 20\% pass@1 in any retrieval settings.
+Table~\ref{tab:eval_result} shows ten LLMs' performance on \ours, under three retrieval approaches.
+On all retrieval approaches, commercial LLMs perform better.
+Specifically, GPT-4o has the best result, reaching up to 27.4\% pass@1.
+On the other hand, none of the open-sourced LLMs has over 20\% pass@1.

 This result shows that SOTA LLMs still struggle with repository-level code generation.
-Compared to their pass@1 on HumanEval (about 90\%~\cite{deepseekcoder}) and MBPP, SOTA LLMs are still \textbf{far away from writing real-world programs requiring repository-level information}.
+Compared to their pass@1 on HumanEval (about 90\%~\cite{deepseekcoder}), SOTA LLMs are still \textbf{far away from writing real-world programs requiring repository-level information}.
 We provide a detailed discussion of the results below.

+\newsubsubsection{Impact of Model Size} Table~\ref{tab:eval_result} demonstrates the consistent advantage of larger models in solving complex repository-level tasks compared to smaller models within the same architecture.

-\newsubsubsection{Impact of Retrieval Approach} The pass@1 results are higher for commercial models when using contexts from the current-file setting, while BM25 and dense retrieval yield similar but lower outcomes.
+\newsubsubsection{Impact of Retrieval Approach} The pass@1 results are higher for commercial models when using contexts from the current-file setting, while RAG\textsubscript{BM25} and RAG\textsubscript{Dense} yield similar but lower outcomes.
 This trend is also observed in the OpenCodeInterpreter series of LLMs.
-In contrast, other open-source LLMs perform better with BM25 and dense retrieval compared to the current-file setting.
-These findings suggest that commercial models are more likely to benefit from contexts drawn from the current-file.
+In contrast, other open-source LLMs perform better with RAG\textsubscript{BM25} and RAG\textsubscript{Dense} compared to the current-file setting.
+These results suggest that commercial models are more likely to benefit from contexts drawn from the current-file setting.

-Figure~\ref{fig:upset2} illustrates the overlap and uniqueness of model results using GPT-4o's result as an example.
-Though most solutions (more than 150) are solvable by all retrieval settings, each retrieval setting has uniquely solvable problems, which highlights the value of each method in capturing distinct aspects of the context.
-This suggests that \textbf{different retrieval techniques provide complementary information}.
+To further investigate the overlap and uniqueness of tasks solved using different retrieval approaches, Figure~\ref{fig:upset2} is an UpSet plot~\cite{upset} that illustrates the overlap and uniqueness of model results using GPT-4o's result.
+Though most solutions are solvable by all approaches, each approach has uniquely solved tasks.
+This suggests that retrieval approaches differ in overall effectiveness and may capture complementary contextual information.

-\newsubsubsection{Impact of Model Size} Results from Table~\ref{tab:eval_result} also demonstrate the consistent advantage of larger models in solving complex repository-level code completion tasks compared to smaller models within the same architecture.

-\newsubsubsection{Overlap and Uniqueness of Results in Different Settings} Figure~\ref{fig:upset1} provides a breakdown of all correctly generated results from the commercial LLMs on \ours under the Dense retrieval setting.
-Notably, each model has its own unique set of problems that it alone can solve, \textbf{highlighting the diversity of \ours}.

-Additionally, two models—Claude 3.5 Sonnet and GPT-4o—have a higher number of uniquely solvable problems, indicating that they excel at certain tasks compared to other models.